 Benefits of EGU membership

-Lower registration rates at EGU General Assemblies
+Lower registration rates at EGU General Assemblies and abstract submission

 A monthly email newsletter